Road to Offer

 • Case interview basics: What Is a Case Interview — if you have not started case prep yet

-Sources (checked March 10, 2026)
+Sources (checked April 12, 2026)

-• BCG interview process and application: careers.bcg.com/interview-process
+• BCG interview process: careers.bcg.com/global/en/interview-process

-• LinkedIn talent data on referral hire rates: linkedin.com/business/talent/blog/product-tips/employee-referrals-and-linkedin-recruiter-top-sources-of-hire
+• LinkedIn referral data: linkedin.com/business/talent/blog/product-tips/employee-referrals-and-linkedin-recruiter-top-sources-of-hire

 Frequently asked questions